svhulse/svhulse.github.io/index.markdown

-I am a mathematical evolutionary biologist broadly interested in processes that can generate and maintain diversity.
+I am a mathematical evolutionary biologist broadly interested in processes that can generate and maintain diversity in biological systems.
 Currently, I am a postdoc with Dr. Emily Bruns at the University of Maryland College Park.